 - 2 - 3 tbsp coconut oil refined or unrefined - whatever you have

-- Cook 2 1/2 to 3 pounds of your choice of ground meat in your Instant Pot on the saute setting or in a frying pan on the stove.2 - 3 lbs ground beef
+- Cook 2 ½ to 3 pounds of your choice of ground meat in your Instant Pot on the saute setting or in a frying pan on the stove.2 - 3 lbs ground beef

-- Drain off the cooking grease and return the meat to your Instant Pot.
+- Drain off the cooking grease and return the meat to the Instant Pot.

-- First, add your leftover rice.
-If using oats, skip this step.1 - 2 cups leftover cooked rice or oats
+- First, add the leftover rice.
+If using oats, quinoa, barley, or potatoes skip this step.1 - 2 cups leftover cooked rice or oats

-- Next, add bone broth and coconut oil and be sure to scrape the little bits off the bottom of the pan - this is your way of "deglazing" the Instant Pot.2 cups bone broth, 2 - 3 tbsp coconut oil
+- Next, add bone broth and coconut oil and be sure to scrape the little bits off the bottom of the pan - this is how to "deglaze" the Instant Pot.2 cups bone broth, 2 - 3 tbsp coconut oil

-- Now, add oats, frozen vegetables, and fruit if adding.
-Mix well to combine everything.
+- Now, add oats and frozen vegetables.
+Mix well to combine everything.24 ounce frozen vegetables

 - Let the pressure release naturally and open only when the pin drops.
 Stir everything up and add fruit if using.1 cup frozen fruit

 - Let the mixture cool and divide into two portions - one for the next few days and one to freeze.
 (You can also portion the food into single servings if you feel so motivated.)